scijava/scijava/docs/ops/doc/SearchingForOps.md

 # Searching for Ops in the Environment

-The first step when workin with Ops is always to obtain an `OpEnvironment`: your gateway to all Ops functionality.
+The first step when working with Ops is always to obtain an `OpEnvironment`: your gateway to all Ops functionality.

 If you're working in a [Fiji script](ScriptingInFiji) then this is done with a script parameter: